Over the weekend, news broke that the government entity overseeing how much streaming services must pay for music raised those rates by nearly 44%.

 Mechanical royalties are what songwriters and publishers are paid when songs they write are reproduced in some fashion for a listener.
 This includes pressed as a CD or vinyl record, sold as a digital download, or streamed on-demand on services like Apple Music or Spotify.
 The retailer pays these rates to a music publisher, who then pays the writer of the song.

-For instance, this recently-closed auction for “No One To Depend On” by Santana included mechanical royalties, which we outlined in the listing as follows:
+For instance, this recently-closed auction for “No One To Depend On” by Santana included mechanical royalties.

 This is a different royalty stream than public performance royalties (which streaming services also pay).